Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 General:
  - Fixed freezing on in match menu opening menu if screen resolution was not 2560x1440
  - Fixed missing eighth player name in the statistics window - timeline tab
+ - Fixed default dustriders 10000 points presets that would cause all units and resources to be removed after loading
  - Chat window has been increased and now uses multiline
  - Added chat player colors to the recipient selection dropdown menu (in match only)
  - Added COOP campaign and custom maps sorting in map list